colorizenl/gradle-application-plugin/readme.md

 Mac application bundle plugin for Gradle
 ========================================

-Gradle plugin that can be used to create an [application bundle](https://en.wikipedia.org/wiki/Bundle_(macOS) for Mac OS as part of the build.
+Gradle plugin that can be used to create a Mac OS [application bundle](https://en.wikipedia.org/wiki/Bundle_%28macOS%29) as part of the build.
 This plugin is based on the [Ant plugin by TheInfiniteKind](https://github.com/TheInfiniteKind/appbundler), but makes it available via Gradle.
 It also adds the ability to sign the application bundle and package it within an installer.